These are the best games available on the Oculus Quest 2

 For all the John Wicks out there

-From the moment the first trailer dropped for Pistol Whip I was fully on-board.
+From the moment the first trailer dropped for Pistol Whip, I was fully on board.
 John Wick in VR?
 What's not to love about that?

-It's a simple concept really; pull the trigger in time to the beat.
-Problems arise when the bad guys shoot back and pillars block your way, so the game fast becomes an aerobic exercise of side lunges, squats, and other shenanigans as you fight to stay alive.
-When you first start playing, the rhythm part of the game is hard to get into, but as you get used to the movement of the enemies you will start to hit some big scores.
+It's a simple concept, really: pull the trigger in time to the beat.
+Of course, problems arise when the bad guys shoot back, and pillars block your way, so the game fast becomes an aerobic exercise of side lunges, squats, and other shenanigans as you fight to stay alive.
+When you first start playing, the rhythm part of the game is hard to get into, but as you get used to the enemies' movement, you will start to hit some big scores.

-The latest update has added a surprisingly good campaign mode that I hope gets a bigger expansion as time goes on.
-The premise is you are a human and have crashed onto a planet taken over by mechanicals.
-You have to find out what happened and escape with your life.
-The campaign also brings some new guns that fire a different spread of bullets that I hope make their way into the main game.
-Some fully-automatic pistols would change the game a lot, and add a massive amount of variety.
-Currently, you only get the same pistol with different skins in the main game.
+Since launch, we've seen two new campaign expansions: the futuristic Pistol Whip 2089 and the Old West Pistol Whip: Smoke and Thunder.
+Both are rather short story-wise but add new guns and varied challenges.
+And the new Styles mode adds a massive amount of variety with challenging modifiers to old missions, like beating all the enemies without guns.
+And each modified mission has its own leaderboard so that you can compete against other players worldwide with your favorite settings.

-All-in-all, Pistol Whip is a fantastic game that truly shines on the Oculus Quest 2.
+All in all, Pistol Whip is a fantastic game that truly shines on the Oculus Quest 2.
 The freedom to duck and weave without the constant concern for wires is very freeing, and the art style suits the power limitations of the Quest perfectly.
 I never feel sick playing, and there is never any frame rate slowdown, no matter how hectic it gets.
-I think, if I could only play one game on the Quest 2 for the rest of time, it would be Pistol Whip. —James Bricknell
+If I could only play one game on the Quest 2 for the rest of time, it would be Pistol Whip. —James Bricknell

 Rez Infinite